Intelius Vs TruthFinder: Which Is Better?

 3. Public Awareness

 Mugshots can also be used to raise public awareness of criminal activity.
 Law enforcement can alert the public to dangerous individuals in their area by publicizing mugshots.
-This can help to keep citizens safe and also help law enforcement to track down criminals.
+This can help keep citizens safe and help law enforcement track down criminals.

 4. Publicizing Crime Statistics

-Mugshots can also be used to illustrate crime statistics in a visual way.
-For example, a police department may release a mugshot of a perpetrator along with data about the crime to highlight the seriousness of the situation.
+Mugshots can also be used to illustrate crime statistics visually.
+For example, a police department may release a mugshot of a perpetrator and data about the crime to highlight the seriousness of the situation.

 5. Transparency

 Finally, mugshots can help to promote transparency in law enforcement.
-By making mugshots available to the public, law enforcement can demonstrate that they are doing their job of keeping citizens safe.
+Law enforcement can demonstrate that they are keeping citizens safe by making mugshots available to the public.

 Can You Delete a Mugshot?